pramodsetlur/frequent-itemsets/README.md

 Eg: $ python pramod_setlur_pcy.py data/input.txt 4 20

 ##PCY (Park-Chen-Yu) Algorithm
-The PCY algorith is an extension of the apriori algorithm.
+The PCY algorithm is an extension of the apriori algorithm.
 This provides a better utilization of memory by hashing.
 The candidate pairs is reduced to a drastic amount using this method.

 Link to standford's PPT of PCY algorithm: http://infolab.stanford.edu/~ullman/mining/pdf/assoc-rules2.pdf

 ##Minhash Algorithm
+[WIP]